abboudl/Chik-p/4-Service-Deployment-Stage/readme.md

 - Clone the Chik-p Github respoitory
 - Pull the relevant service's secrets from LastPass to create a `.env` secrets file
 - Transfer the `.env` secrets file to that service's folder on the remote host where it can be read by `docker-compose`.
 For example, `/home/ctf/Chik-p/S1-CTF-Services-ELK/`.
-- Transfer any needed TLS certificates that service's folder into the proper location expected by that service's `Dockerfile`.
+- Transfer TLS certificates as needed.
 - Build the service's `docker` image and start the container.

 ## Prerequisites